 A goose is a bird that belongs to any of a number of waterfowl species in the family Anatidae.
-The term can refer to either the male or female bird, however when used in tandem with “gander”, refers to the female specifically.
+The term can refer to either the male or female bird, however, when used in tandem with “gander”, refers to the female species.

 Geese fossils have been found to range from 10 to 12 million years ago.
-There is evidence that points to the existence of a prehistoric relative that stood at a height of a metre and half, but is believed to have been flightless unlike modern era geese.
+There is evidence that points to the existence of a prehistoric relative that stood at a height of a meter and a half but is believed to have been flightless, unlike modern era geese.

 There are actually a lot of misconceptions and mistruths about geese teeth, including whether or not they have them!

-The short answer here is that yes, geese do really have teeth.
-It becomes quite obvious when you take the time to take a good look at some close up pictures.
-However, when you get technical about the true definition of “teeth”, the answer here is actually that no, those teeth aren’t REALLY teeth.
+The short answer here is yes, geese do really have teeth.
+It becomes quite obvious when you take the time to take a good look at some close-up pictures.
+However, when you get technical about the true definition of “teeth”, the answer here is actually no, those aren’t real teeth.

 Geese have mouths that are full of hard spiky cartilage which is known as tomium (plural tomia).
 These rows of tomium look and function in the same way as a row of “real” teeth, but it is actually scientifically identified as a growth produced from the beak itself.

 Tomium does have one distinctive characteristic that differentiates it from a real set of teeth and that is the lack of enamel.
 Enamel is the protective layer that covers human teeth and acts to prevent damage and deterioration.